Red Devils Blog

 Amorim’s arrival at Old Trafford was met with optimism from United fans, despite the disappointment at yet another change.
 The Portuguese coach brought with him a reputation his unwavering commitment to his preferred 3-4-3 formation, and a track record of developing young players.
 His success at Sporting CP, where he had won two Primeira Liga titles and transformed the club’s fortunes, suggested that he could be the man to finally restore Manchester United to their former glory.

 Amorim’s tenure at Manchester United would prove to be fraught with challenges from the very beginning.
 The Portuguese manager’s insistence on implementing his preferred three-at-the-back system created immediate tactical difficulties, as the United squad was not ideally suited to this formation.
 His tactical inflexibility became a source of frustration among supporters, as results failed to improve despite the change in management.
+Yet, he enjoyed strong support from fans, who were determined to support Amorim and see his project through.

 The first sign of trouble came in December 2024, when it had been announced that Ashworth would be leaving the club with immediate effect.
 The message from the club was that Ashworth had not been the right fit, and not wanting to prolong a situation that was not working, they’d decided to act swiftly.
 Behind the scenes, it has been reported that Ashworth had not been fully on board with the appointment of Amorim.
-Barrada had been identified as the catalyst for Amorim’s appointment, with Wilcox reportedly having reservations about whether Amorim’s system would work in the Premier League, but ultimately agreeing with the decision to hire Amorim.
+Berrada had been identified as the catalyst for Amorim’s appointment, with Wilcox reportedly having reservations about whether Amorim’s system would work in the Premier League, but ultimately agreeing with the decision to hire Amorim.
 Ashworth, however, had recommended hiring a Premier League-experienced manager, suggesting names such as then-Brentford manager Thomas Frank.
-The disagreement over the managerial appointment ultimately led to Ashworth’s dismissal.
+The disagreement over the managerial appointment ultimately contributed to Ashworth’s dismissal.

 The early highlight of Amorim’s tenure was the 2-1 victory over Manchester City, but the prelude to that match had been Rashford’s omission from the squad, with Amorim stating that Rashford had not met the required standards.